 Green leases (also known as aligned leases, high performance leases, or energy efficient leases) align the financial and energy incentives of building owners and tenants so they can work together to save money, conserve resources, and ensure the efficient operation of buildings.
 Energy and environmental performance are emerging as key benchmarks in how commercial real estate buildings are judged and priced in today's market.
 According to a recent survey, 88% of corporate and developer respondents expect to own, manage or lease some green properties five years from now.
 Learn about the importance and value of environmental sound practices in property management, and about trends, certification programs, and other resources for the green property manager.

-Before you search elsewhere, take advantage of the research we've already done for you.
-Formerly known as Field Guides, References tabs contain links to external articles, titles from the NAR Library eBooks collection, websites, statistics, and other material to provide a comprehensive overview of perspectives on each topic.
+We've already done the research for you.
+References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require a password.

 Looking for more formal training in green property management?
 NAR's Green designation has a property management track.
 The Green designation provides real estate professionals with the knowledge and awareness of green building principles applied in residences, commercial properties, developments, and communities so that they can list, market, and manage green properties as well as guide buyer-clients in purchasing green homes and buildings.

-For more information, visit the Green Resource Council webpage.
+For more information, visit the Green Resource Council webpage

 Why Go Green?